Mobile Computing Program FAQ

 Consulting help -- The Help Desk is available to all students, but members of the Help Desk staff are most productive with the laptops from the Mobile program because we have more experience with these models.

-Hardware repairs and loaners -- Current Mobile Computing laptops come with a 36-month warranty, and the repairs can be done right here on campus by Lenovo-certified technicians.
+Hardware repairs and loaners -- Current Mobile Computing laptops come with a 36-month warranty, and the repairs can be done right here on campus by Dell and Lenovo-certified technicians.
 No need to deal with people off-campus to get the laptop fixed!
 What's more, in the event that a student's laptop does need repairs, a pool of loaner laptops is available so that students participating in the Mobile Computing Program may continue their course work while their machine is being repaired.

 Pre-tested connectivity -- Members of the Mobile Computing team test the program laptop in Rensselaer's own campus environment, so we know ahead of time that our laptop will easily connect to the campus network.
 There is nothing proprietary about our network configuration; we just test our devices on simple things like wireless connectivity and printing.